werf/werf/docs/pages_en/index.md

 <div markdown="1">
  - [Building images]({{ "usage/build/build_process.html" | true_relative_url }}) — what image builder and stages are, how stages storage works, what is the synchronization server, other info related to the building process.
  - [How does the CI/CD integration work?]({{ "usage/integration_with_ci_cd_systems/how_ci_cd_integration_works/general_overview.html" | true_relative_url }}).
- - [Integration with SSH agent]({{ "usage/build/building_images_with_stapel/integration_with_ssh_agent.html" | true_relative_url }}) shows how to integrate ssh-keys with the building process in werf.
- - [Development]({{ "internals/development/stapel_image.html" | true_relative_url }}) — this developers zone contains service/maintenance manuals and other docs written by werf developers and for werf developers.
-All this information sheds light on how specific werf subsystems work, describes how to keep the subsystem current, how to write and build new code for the werf, etc.
 </div>
         </div>
     </div>